sdougbrown/_litestrap/README.md

 I got tired of re-writing the same utilities in every css file I touch, so I put this together.
 It's a collection of easy-to-remember, easy-to-use classes that can help you get started on your next project.

+## What it does

+litestrap provides common grid widths with simple names.
+It also auto-collapses all grid widths for mobile.
+This is not always desireable for every project, but for many simple projects this is the desireable behaviour.
+If you don't want that, just snip out the media queries for your own use. :)

 ## What this isn't

 This isn't meant to be a 'do everything for me' CSS library.
 This is only for basic utilities that won't get in your way when you're putting together something new.
 I may extend this a bit in the future, but the idea for now is to keep it as simple as possible.
 If you want something that will do more, please by all means use [inuit.css](http://inuitcss.com/) or [Bootstrap](http://twitter.github.com/bootstrap/) instead - a lot of work was put into those, and far more by comparison than my humble contribution can boast.
 I admire these libraries but choose not to use them sometimes - which is why I made litestrap. :)